am8265/GATK_gCNV_pipeline/README.md

 `bash scripts/PreprocessIntervals.1.sh tx-6278_IC/data/Agilent_SureSelect_v6_all.bed`

-e.g. Agilent_SureSelect_v6_all.bed.targets.preprocessed.interval_list will be the output
+e.g. Agilent_SureSelect_v6_all.bed.targets.preprocessed.interval_list will be the output.
+This uses GATK PreprocessIntervals to convert from a bed file to interval file.

 ### 2. CollectReadCounts and store read counts in hdf5 format